agentjoe210/CS-255/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+I approach designing software by taking notes of what the customer desires then plugging it into an object model which I can then use to create the necessary pseudocode.
+The actual writing of the code gets more challenging because I then have to decide which language to use and then write the code from there.
+For this specific project it would likely be written in JavaScript since it will be an online webpage but python would be utilized for the backend components.
+Lastly, I would impliment tools like Git to track changes and facilitate collaboration within my team.